 Each year at the Uesugi Snow Lantern Festival, a famous winter festival that takes place in Yonezawa, SUMCO's Yonezawa Plant produces snow lanterns, a winter tradition in Yonezawa, in an effort to vitalize the local area.
-(The event was canceled in 2021 and 2022 due to the COVID-19 pandemic, and resumed in 2023 after a 3-year hiatus.)

-In order to bring excitement to local events as a company that has established business sites in Imari City, SUMCO's Kyushu Factory participates yearly in the Imari Autumn Festival - Imari Dance in All as a means of contributing to local revitalization.(Although it was the first time the event was held in 3 years in fiscal year 2022, we chose not to participate.)
+In order to bring excitement to local events as a company that has established business sites in Imari City, SUMCO's Kyushu Factory participates yearly in the Imari Autumn Festival - Imari Dance in All as a means of contributing to local revitalization.(In fiscal year 2023, we chose not to participate.)
 Additionally, SUMCO's JSQ Division supports activities of the "Barajima Kanto Group," which is located in Barajima, Akita and headed by a SUMCO Employee.
 The group participates by performing in the Akita Kanto Festival every year, where they put on energetic performances.